 Tom Barry’s — Cork

-Situated in a lane in Cork city famous for having a high density of pubs, Tom Barry’s is one of the Cork’s most popular drinking holes.
+Situated in a lane in Cork city famous for having a high density of pubs, Tom Barry’s is one of Cork’s most popular drinking holes.
 It’s not strange for the pub to often appear on ‘Best Irish Pubs’ lists or have it recommended to you by locals.

 The Temple Bar — Dublin City

 When the sun goes down, the volume goes up.
 Street musicians play their hearts out for the revellers hopping from pub to pub.
-The rhythmic sounds of Irish trad music may tempt you in for a pint and a dance inside The Temple.
+The rhythmic sounds of Irish traditional music may tempt you in for a pint and a dance inside The Temple.

 O’Connells — Portobello, Dublin